e-gov/TARA-mock-OCSP/README.md

 IF at some point the response from this server should no longer work go into proxy.js file and run it to see what the new response would have to be.
 If needed remove the .setHeader lines and replace them with the necessary ones.

+To run tests, open the jmeter script for id card testing.
+In step "Id kaardisertifikaadi saatmine makettrakenduse serverisse" input a valid client certificate that has been registered in https://demo.sk.ee/upload_cert/index.php